vrchatapi/vrchatapi-elixir/README.md

 ## Configuration

-You can override the URL of your server (e.g. if you have a separate development and production server in your configuration files.
+You can override the URL of your server (e.g. if you have a separate development and production server in your configuration files)
 ```elixir
 config :vrchat, base_url: "https://api.vrchat.cloud/api/1"
 ```